 1 Goal Name PF-1 Goal Description CFSRP will use funds to rehabilitate and make ADA improvements to the family center to enhance and expand the facility.
-DOPR will use funds for construction to expand recreational opportunities and provide ADA access for a LMA park.
-2 Goal Name PF-2 Goal Description WIN will use funds to purchase and install a photovoltaic system for units at the transitional housing project.
+DOPR will use funds for construction to expand recreational opportunities and provide ADA access for a neighborhood park.
+2 Goal Name PF-2 Goal Description YWCA will use funds to purchase and install a photovoltaic system with battery storage for an independent and energy efficient system for the island's only 24-hour emergency family domestic violence shelter.
 3 Goal Name HO-1 HO-1 Goal Description The County will use "Prior Year Resources" from the Housing Agency's revolving loan fund activities, Homebuyer Loan Program and Home Purchase Program.
-The County will make a request to HUD to reprogram or carry over the prior year resources, to each designated PY 2021 activity.
+The County will make a request to HUD to reprogram or carry over the prior year resources, to each designated PY 2022 activity.
 Additionally, all other home sales, ground lease fees and loan repayments generated from County Housing programs will be receipted to the designated activities' revolving fund.
 4 Goal Name FH-1 Goal Description To conduct outreach, educate, coordinate, and train the publicSection 8 participants, landlords, tenants, and property management staff in order to increase knowledge and awareness of federal and state fair housing laws.

-5 Goal Name A-1 Goal Description Will provide CDBG, CDBG-CV, HOME, and HOME-ARP program management functions to include: administration, coordination, monitoring program activities for progress and compliance, prepare reports, develop agreements with subrecipients, conduct evaluation, training and oversight.
-6 Goal Name HR-1 Goal Description Use CDBG funds to rehab rental units and HOME funds to finance new construction of rental units.
-Use HTF funds for acquisition, new construction, re-construction, or rehab of affordable rental housing.
+5 Goal Name A-1 Goal Description Will provide CDBG program management functions to include: administration, coordination, monitoring program activities for progress and compliance, prepare reports, develop agreements with subrecipients, conduct evaluation, training and oversight.
+6 Goal Name PS-1 Goal Description PVH will use funds to support direct staffing, mobile operations, and delivery of health and hygiene services to people experiencing homelessness.